Słajsino

-In the past the area formed part of Poland, the Duchy of Pomerania, the Kingdom of Prussia, and from 1871 to 1945 it was part of Germany.
+In the past the area formed part of Poland, the Duchy of Pomerania, the Kingdom of Prussia, and from 1871 to 1945 it was part of Germany following the unification of Germany under Prussian leadership.
 When part of Nazi Germany, a forced labour subcamp of the Nazi prison in Szczecin was operated in the village.
 After Germany's defeat in World War II, the region became again part of Poland.